Wicked (musical): Original Broadway production (2003–present)

-The original Broadway production has been at the Gershwin Theatre since its opening in 2003.
+The Gershwin Theatre has hosted the Broadway production since its opening in 2003.

 Wicked officially opened on June 10, 2003, at the Curran Theatre in San Francisco, after previews began on May 28.
 The cast included Kristin Chenoweth as Glinda, Idina Menzel as Elphaba, Robert Morse as the Wizard, Norbert Leo Butz as Fiyero, Michelle Federer as Nessarose, Carole Shelley as Madame Morrible, John Horton as Doctor Dillamond, and Kirk McDonald as Boq.
-Stephanie J. Block, who originally read the role of Elphaba during the show's workshop stage, was Menzel's standby during tryouts, but left before the show moved to Broadway.
+Stephanie J. Block, who originally read the role of Elphaba during the show's workshop stage, was Menzel's understudy during tryouts, but left before the show moved to Broadway.
 She would then lead the 1st National Tour opposite Kendra Kassebaum as Glinda.
-The tryout closed on June 29, 2003, and after extensive retooling, the musical began previews on Broadway at the Gershwin Theatre on October 8, 2003, and made its official premiere on October 30.
+The tryout closed on June 29, 2003.

+After extensive retooling, the musical began previews on Broadway at the Gershwin Theatre on October 8, 2003, and opened on October 30.
 Most of the original production team and cast members remained with the show.
 Principal casting changes included Joel Grey as the Wizard, William Youmans as Doctor Dillamond and Christopher Fitzgerald as Boq.

-On March 12, 2020, the show temporarily suspended production due to the COVID-19 pandemic.
+On March 12, 2020, the show suspended production due to the COVID-19 pandemic.
 Performances resumed on September 14, 2021, with Lindsay Pearce as Elphaba and Ginna Claire Mason as Glinda.
-Chenoweth made a pre-curtain speech before the grand reopening of the show.
+Chenoweth made a pre-curtain speech before the reopening.

 North American productions (2005–present)

-On 31 March 2005, the first national tour of Wicked (called the "Emerald City Tour" by the producers) started in Toronto, Ontario, and went on to visit numerous cities throughout the United States and Canada.
+On March 31, 2005, the first national tour of Wicked (called the "Emerald City Tour" by the producers) started in Toronto, Ontario, and went on to visit numerous cities throughout the United States and Canada.
 The original touring cast included Kendra Kassebaum as Glinda, Stephanie J. Block as Elphaba, Derrick Williams as Fiyero, Jenna Leigh Green as Nessarose, Carol Kane as Madame Morrible, Timothy Britten Parker as Doctor Dillamond, Logan Lipton as Boq, and David Garrison as the Wizard.
 The tour concluded at the Pantages Theatre in Los Angeles on March 15, 2015, after 4,160 performances, with Jennifer DiNoia as Elphaba and Chandra Lee Schwartz as Glinda.